 Commit to not touching your emergency fund unless it's an emergency

 Emergencies can happen to anyone and they have a way of taking us by surprise.
-It pays to be prepared, and having some financial security in the form of an emergency fund can reduce a lot of the stress of the unplanned horrors that life loves to drop at our feet.
+It pays to be prepared, and having some financial security in the form of an emergency fund can reduce a lot of the stress of the unpleasant surprises that life drops at our feet.